PhilipNelson5/class-projects/CS4700_ProgrammingLanguages/3-PrologAdventure/README.txt

 checkPut(Item, Location).
 Checks if the location IS the current location, if it is not, it checks if the location is IN the current location Calls put(Item, Location)

+give(Item)
+asserts that the player has the item

+transfer(Disk, Pylon1, Pylon2)
+moves the disk from pylon1 to pylon2

+hanoi
+prints the pylons and the disks on them